After Outcry, Crowdfunding Site Patreon Backs Off Plan To Raise Fees

 Jack, I haven't sent an update to my backers yet, because the fact you're charging each pledge individually is so catastrophically bad, and so completely destroys @Patreon's ability to send pledges to many creators with low fees, that I have to assume it's a mistake.— Ryan North Pole (@ryanqnorth) December 8, 2017

 At first, people thought that Patreon would be raking in bundles of cash under the system.
-Patreon updated their post to explain that wasn't the case, and tried to persuade creators and patrons that the changes were beneficial.
+Patreon updated its post to explain that wasn't the case and tried to convince creators and patrons that the changes were beneficial.

 That backfired, too.
 When users realized that all the extra money would go to third-party processing companies, bewilderment was added to the fury.